lathk/openshift-deployment/README.md

 # install-hybrid-openshift

 OpenShift 4.X hybrid installation -
-This repo is used for the installation of the OCP cluster based on OVA template from Red Hat for Master+Infra nodes and BareMetal Servers for Workers
+This repo is used for the installation of the OCP cluster based on OVA template from Red Hat for Master+Infra nodes and HPE Synergy BareMetal Servers for Workers.

 ## Pre-requisites